DayuanTan/multicast-programming-multicast-ordering/README.md

 Code are in [p2.1_multicast_programming_2threads](p2.1_multicast_programming_2threads) dir.

-I implemented it in multiple ways.
-Note the difference between them:
+I implemented it in 2 ways.
+They both work well:

 - In try1 version I used **same** socket_fd for sender and receiver threads.
-Receiver receives multiple messages.
 - In try2 version I used **different** socket_fd for sender and receiver threads.
-In this version sender() and receiver() function are identical to sender.cpp and receiver.cpp in 4.1 section.
-Receiver receives only 1 messages.
+In this version sender() and receiver() function are identical to sender.cpp and receiver.cpp in 4.1 section with small modification about loop for sendto and recvfrom.
-- The try3 version is an extension of try1 version and make the receiver in a loop to receive multiple messages. **This is the base for next phase**.

 The below screenshot shows how I ran it:
 1. Run ```make```.